Pimmz/Project-4/README.md

 - ERROR The cloudinary API key was previously pushed to GitHub.
 This was due to my workspace being deleted unforeseeably and then a miscommunication between a tutor and myself.
 The exposed key is no longer in use and has been replaced with a new key to prevent any security issues."
 - Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.

+### Custom Error Pages

+    Custom Error Pages were created to give the user more information on the error and to provide them with buttons to guide them back to the site.

+- 400 Bad Request - Error 400 "Bad Request" Oh No!
+Looks like you made a bad request.
+- 403 Page Forbidden - Error 403 "Forbidden Request" Sorry thats a Forbidden request.
+- 404 Page Not Found - Error 404 "Not Found" Yikes! that page is Not Found.
+- 500 Server Error - Error 500 "Internal Server Error" Oh No!
+Dont worry its me! not you!

 ## Testing